kieranknowles1/nixcfg/readme.md

 These are written in Python, although some have been oxidized as I'm trying to learn Rust, the language with a suspiciously high overlap between people who use it, and people who use NixOS.

+The packages provided are a combination of scripts written for this repo, and packaged versions of other software that is unavailable in the Nixpkgs repository.

 ### Repository Structure

 - [docs (gitignored)](docs/readme.md) contains documentation generated during the build process.